alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/rendering-graphics/rendering-graphics.md

 ## Overview

-AlterNET UI incudes set of resolution-independent graphics features that use native rendering on every supported platform.
+AlterNET UI includes set of resolution-independent graphics features that use native rendering on every supported platform.

-It supports rendering graphic primitives such as text, images, graphic shapes with different fonts, pens and brushes.
+It supports rendering graphic primitives such as text, images, and graphic shapes with different fonts, pens, and brushes.

 The following code example illustrates how graphics can be drawn in a UI element: